theopn/theopn.github.io/README.md

 ### content

 - `_index.md`: For the front-page, root directory request.
-If the content from `contentTypeName` folder exists (refer to `config.toml`), they will be appended after `_index.md` content.
-In my usage, there is no contents in `contentTypeName` (which is `content/posts` -- directory that does not exist for my setup), purely `_index.md` content will be displayed for the root directory
+The theme defaults to server `post` directory for root request.
+In my setup, `post` directory does not exist, so list of contents in `post` is omitted (see 6 lines down), displaying the front index page only.
 - `about.md`: "About Me" page content
 - `projects.md`

 `writing` is a folder with all my posts.
 When a new content is created using `hugo new writing/yyyy-mm-dd-title.md` command, writing archetype will be used.

+Also, you can have `_index.md` for a content type.
+This will be followed by list of contents.

 #### Deleting/Renaming a content